Home: bestmedicalaid.co.za

 When choosing a medical aid scheme, you should consider:

-Comprehensive medical aid plans are expensive; however, there are plans designed for lower-income earners making private healthcare accessible for all.
-Low-income options like Momentum Health's Ingwe and Discovery Health's KeyCare plans with lower premiums exist.
+Comprehensive medical aid plans are expensive; however, there are plans designed for lower-income earners making private healthcare accessible for all and low-income options like Momentum Health's Ingwe and Discovery Health's KeyCare plans with lower premiums exist.

-Several plans provide good in-hospital cover and lower day-to-day saving funds, reducing your total contribution.
+Several plans provide good in-hospital cover and lower day-to-day saving funds, whilst reducing your total premium.

 An example is Fedhealth, who let you manage your savings funds and control your premium, whilst giving you very comprehensive medical benefits.